 \section{The effective potential of the $\lambda \phi^4$ model in the OPT at next-to-leading order}

-The OPT implementation consists of an interpolation procedure followed by the application of variational condition that generates optimal (non-perturbative) results.
-In our case, we start from the standard Lagrangian density describing the $\lambda \phi^4$ theory,
+The OPT implementation consists of an interpolation procedure followed by the application of variational condition that generates optimal (nonperturbative) results.
+In our case, we start from the standard Lagrangian density describing the $\lambda \phi^4$ theory: